marwa-kb/Inception/README.md

 ### For this 42 project, the aim was to broaden our knowledge of system administration by using Docker.

-We created three Docker images from scratch: Nginx, Wordpress/php, and MariaDB.
-We then had to make them work together with docker compose and a docker network.
+I created three Docker images from scratch: Nginx, Wordpress/php, and MariaDB.
+Then I had to make them work together with docker compose and a docker network.

 _This project consists in having you set up a small infrastructure composed of different services under specific rules. [...]
 Each service has to run in a dedicated container.